Industrial Deafness Claims*

 Duty of Care

-Employers must take reasonable care to avoid acts/ommissions one could foresee would likely injure the employee.
+Employers must take reasonable care to avoid acts/ommissions one could foresee that would likely injure the employee.

 Negligence consists of the failure of an employer to reasonably fulfil their duties to employees and the employee suffers as a result.
 Employers have obligations regarding employee safety and the employee also has a duty regarding their safety & wellbeing.